make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Video games can provide the motivation needed to learn new things, but developing a complete game is a huge effort.
-- Focusing on just a small feature is more attainable.
-- Hopefully we've seen some examples of the very interesting things that we might learn along the way:
+- Focusing on just a small feature is more attainable and you can still learn some very interesting things along the way.
-  - The output of a pseudorandom number generator with poorly-chosen constants can contain undesirable patterns that are not obvious at first glance.
+  - Even if you use an existing pseudorandom number generator, be aware that poorly-chosen constants can cause undesirable patterns which are not obvious at first glance.
-  - Tests exist to detect these patterns.
+  - Tests exist for detecting this.
+  - Since the generator in JavaScript does not let you set the seed, you may want to use the source code shown here if you need a seedable generator.
+  - Unit quaternions are easier to understand when you can visualize how +q and -q form a bisector in the plane of rotation.
+  - (_remember the clock garden_)
-  - Normalized linear interpolation is a good approximation to Slerp and is easier to implement.
+  - Normalized linear interpolation is a good approximation to Slerp and is remarkably simple.
+  - This also makes Nlerp faster and easier to maintain.

 # Image credits (still needs to be cleaned-up)